How to Make Dandelion Lotion Bars

 - a few drops of lavender essential oil, optional

 That amount will fill almost two dozen small (one-inch) hearts or several larger sized shapes.
 For molds, you can use candy molds, silicone molds, or even canning lids (as shown below.)

-Measure out the beeswax, shea butter, and dandelion oil into a canning jar or heatproof container.
+- Measure out the beeswax, shea butter, and dandelion oil into a canning jar or heatproof container.
 I use a recycled tin can for this project for ease of cleanup.

 - Allow the water to indirectly heat the contents until the beeswax is melted.
 Overheated shea butter can get grainy, so keep a close eye on the mixture and remove from heat as soon as it appears melted.

 For my husband, I make rounds that fit perfectly in his hand, using a canning lid as a mold.
 Just set a canning lid with ring down on a sheet of waxed paper and pour the hot lotion bar mixture into it.
 Let it completely set up and cool, but not for too long, before turning upside down and pushing it out.
 Smooth the edges with your finger.